Ryan Wiebe

 Ryan Wiebe (born June 16, 2000) is a Canadian curler from Winnipeg, Manitoba.
-He currently plays third on Team Sam Mooibroek out of Whitby, Ontario.
+He currently plays second on Team John Epping.

 Career

 Men's

 In his junior career, Wiebe never won a provincial U18 or junior championship, therefore never qualifying for a national event.
 His best finish came in 2020 where his team lost in the semifinal of the Telus Junior Men's Championship to Brett Walter.
 Despite this, his rink of Carter Watkins and Sean and Adam Flatt found success at the men's level, becoming the first team to qualify for the championship round at the 2020 Viterra Championship.
 After defeating eventual champion Jason Gunnlaugson 8–2 in the A qualifier, the team finished 1–2 in the double knockout and were eliminated in fifth place.
 Also during the 2019–20 season, Team Wiebe won the MCT Championships on tour and reached three semifinals at the Mother Club Fall Curling Classic, the Manitoba Curling Tour Classic and the DeKalb Superspiel.

 For the 2020–21 season, Zack Bilawka joined Team Wiebe as their new second, replacing Watkins and moving Sean Flatt to third.
 With most of the season cancelled due to the COVID-19 pandemic, the team began competing together for the 2021–22 season.
 Due to the pandemic, the qualification process for the 2021 Canadian Olympic Curling Trials had to be modified to qualify enough teams for the championship.
 In these modifications, Curling Canada created the 2021 Canadian Curling Pre-Trials Direct-Entry Event, an event where eight teams would compete to try to earn one of two spots into the 2021 Canadian Olympic Curling Pre-Trials.
 Team Wiebe qualified for the Pre-Trials Direct-Entry Event as the sixth seed.
 There, they finished 1–3 and failed to advance to the playoffs.
 Bilawka left the team after the event and was replaced by Ty Dilello at third, moving Flatt back to second.
 This new lineup won the MCT Championships in November 2021 and succeeded in qualifying for the 2022 Viterra Championship.
 At provincials, Team Wiebe again went undefeated to qualify for the championship round, again beating Gunnlaugson in the qualifying game.
 They then finished 2–1 in the double knockout, eliminating both Gunnlaugson and Braden Calvert to advance to the final four.
 They were able to beat Corey Chambers in the 3 vs. 4 game but lost 10–9 to Mike McEwen in the semifinal, ending their run in third place.